ibm-cloud-architecture/refarch-privatecloud/Installing_ICp_on_prem_ubuntu.md

     systemctl restart docker
     ```

-  1. (optional) If the default docker bridge address (172.17.0.1/24) conflicts with your local environment you may need to change it's default subnet such that it uses something that is not already routable in the environment (e.g. 172.18.0.1/24).
+  i. (optional) If the default docker bridge address (172.17.0.1/24) conflicts with your local environment you may need to change it's default subnet such that it uses something that is not already routable in the environment (e.g. 172.18.0.1/24).

     To change the IP address of the docker bridge take the following steps:
     1. Create the path /etc/docker/, if needed